justin13601/ACES/README.md

 ### Static Data

-Static data is defined with NULL timestampes in the MEDS standard
+Support for static data depends on your data standard and those variables are expressed.
+For instance, in MEDS, it is feasible to express static data as a predicate, and thus criteria can be set normally.
+However, this is not yet incorporated for ESGPT.
+If a predicates dataframe is directly used, you may create a predicate column that specifies your static variable.

 ## Future Roadmap

 ### Sequential Decoding Tasks

-Future treatment sequences
+We hope to support tasks whose labels cannot be reliably summarized as a single numerical value (ie., a task where we want to predict a sequence of outputs, such as future treatment sequences).

 ### Case-Control Matching Extraction

-Heart failure example with gender- and age-matching
+Currently, case-control matching (ie., gender-matching, age-matching, etc.) is not directly supported.
+In order to extract matched cohorts, you may extract the cases and controls cohorts separately, then perform post-hoc matching.

-### Time-binning
+### Timestamp Binning

-Indexing at a specific wall time time of day offsets (femr) - Time-binning
+Unfortunately, it is currently not possible to index at a specific wall time (ie., have time of day offsets).
+As such, cohorts that require a prediction at 11:59 PM on the day of the patient's admission, for example, cannot be directly extracted.

-### Nested configurations
+### Nested Configurations

-Supporting nested configuration files (complex predicates of a configuration file), support motivated by in real world use cases (like diabetes progression, no code in dataset)
+We aim to support nested configuration files for cohort querying, whereby the results of a particular extraction can be expressed as a predicate to inform the extraction of another cohort.
+This would allows users to extract cohorts for very complex and specific tasks.

-### Complex predicates
+### Complex Predicates

-not predicates, complex aggregations (median/running average)
+We hope to support more complex predicates that are not expressed as codes in datasets (ie., those that require aggregations of medians/running averages over time to measure disease progression), as well as derived predicates with `not()` or nested boolean logic.

 ## Acknowledgements